akashskypatel/Reverbio/README.md

 ## Credits

-[Musify](https://github.com/gokadzev/Musify) - This project is a spin-off from Musify with added features.
+[Musify](https://github.com/gokadzev/Musify) - This project is a spin-off from Musify with added features and support for Windows!
 This fork adds features like integration of Artist, Album and Song information from MusicBrainz, Artist and Albums liking, user queue management, JavaScript plugin support and more!

 ---